nrkno/sofie-core/packages/documentation/docs/user-guide/intro.md

 ### Modular Data Ingest

 Sofie features a modular ingest data-flow, allowing multiple types of input data to base rundowns on.
-Currently there is support for [MOS-based](http://mosprotocol.com) systems, iNews, and [Google Spreadsheets](installation/installing-a-gateway/rundown-or-newsroom-system-connection/installing-sofie-with-google-spreadsheet-support.md), and more is in development.
+Currently there is support for [MOS-based](http://mosprotocol.com) systems, iNEWS, and [Google Spreadsheets](installation/installing-a-gateway/rundown-or-newsroom-system-connection/installing-sofie-with-google-spreadsheet-support.md), and more is in development.

 ### Blueprints